Work Details

 Bringing The Concepts To Screen

-Using a full set of lo-fi digital wireframes, I created a user flow for our persona Dee, so she could reorder the flowers she needed more of again.
+Using comprehensive lo-fi digital wireframes, I created a user flow for our persona, Dee, enabling her to reorder the flowers she needs.
+These wireframes were transformed into an interactive prototype, providing a tangible representation of the app’s functionalities.

 Hi-Fi Design